WorldFishCenter/rappseq/site/content/_index.md

 ---
-title: AquaPath
+title: Lab in a Backpack
 hero:
-  title: AquaPath.
+  title: Lab in a Backpack
   lead_text: Rapid and accurate diagnosis for the control and prevention of diseases in aquatic animals
   background_image: "images/lab.png"
   button_text: Learn more
-  button_link: "#features"
+  button_link: "#video"
 features:
-  header: AquaPath helps you make better decisions
+  header: Lab in a Backpack helps you make better decisions
   images:
     - images/kid-square.png
     - images/lab-square.png
     - images/kid-square.png
   content: |

-    AquaPath is a cloud based tool for rapid identification of aquaculture pathogens.
+    Lab in a Backpack is a workflow for rapid identification of aquaculture pathogens.

     Traditional methods are slow, expensive, and do not have enough resolution to precisely know what's killing the animals in your aquaculture farm.
 It can be hard to know the best way forward.

-    Coupled with the lab-in-a-backpack, AquaPath will help you identify aquaculture pathogens so you can make better decisions to protect your animals and your people.
+    Lab in a Backpack will help you identify aquaculture pathogens so you can make better decisions to protect your animals and your people.
   features:
     - icon: fas fa-bacteria
       url: /disease-management#identification
       content: |
         #### Know your pathogen

-        AquaPath can help you identify bacterial pathogens.
+        Lab in a Backpack can help you identify bacterial pathogens.
 Both at the species level and using MLST sequences.
     - icon: fas fa-medkit
       url: /disease-management#treatment
       content: |